-2. The practices listed in points (a) to (m) in Annex A are illustrative of export subsidies.
+2. The practices listed in points (a) to (1) in the Annex are illustrative of export subsidies.

-Article 10 - Export subsidies on certain primary products
+Article 10 - Export subsidies on certain primery products3

 1. In accordance with the provisions of Article XVI:3 of the General Agreement, signatories agree not to grant directly or indirectly any export subsidy on certain primary products in a manner which results in the signatory granting such subsidy having more than an equitable share of world export trade in such product, account being taken of the shares of the signatories in trade in the product concerned during a previous representative period, and any special factors which may have affected or may be affecting trade in such product.